 You must be a current BU student, faculty, or staff member to register for these courses.

 This online class explores the newest information and legal and bioethical implications in human genetics, using audio-visuals, actual cases, discussions and lecture.
 Topics include: new reproductive techniques, genetic diseases, prenatal testing and genetic testing, DNA fingerprinting, cloning, and DNA technology.
-Online only. [ 4 cr.]
+Online only; technology fee applies. [ 4 cr.]

 This course addresses the legal, ethical and scientific aspects of Assisted Reproduction (also called ART-Assisted Reproductive Techniques).
 The science of treating infertility has expanded amazingly in the last 15 years, from the use of sperm donors to selling eggs on the internet.
 Assisted Reproductive techniques are constantly changing and have given rise to many legal cases and ethical questions, which this course will.
-This course closely examines these legal and ethical questions. [ 4 cr.]
+This course closely examines these legal and ethical questions.
+Online only; technology fee applies. [ 4 cr.]

 The association between France and fine cuisine seems so "natural."
 French society and history are intertwined with the culinary, and have been since the court society of the Old Regime.
 After the French Revolution, French cuisine became a truly modern affair in the public sphere.
 The invention of the restaurant, the practice of gastronomy, a literature of food, and strong links between French cuisine and national identity all came together in the 19th century.
 In the 19th and 20th centuries, French food, featuring both haute cuisine and regional culinary specialties, was widely considered the world's best.
 In the 20th century, the culinary allure of France continued to fascinate people all over the world.
 It is still said today, enviously, that the French really know how to appreciate good food and wine "la bonne chère" in their daily lives.
 This course looks at how the history of French culinary culture evolved in the particular way that it did.
 The course is organized largely chronologically, but not entirely, as some of the readings weave issues of different times periods thematically.
 In studying culture and cuisine, with France as a great example, we will explore the relationship between a place, a people, and their foodways.
 We launch our investigation with the question: how and why is this relationship distinctive in France? [ 4 cr.]